 Many people told us about the benefits of reduced travel.
 People spoke of less stressful commutes, a reduction in the time and cost of attending short meetings, and the ability to use travel time in a more productive way.
 Some job roles may always involve an element of travel, however, even within these roles the need to travel may be reduced.
 Work with staff and teams to identify ways of integrating flexible working into their roles to enable a better work-life balance and reduce travel.
-Page 33 of

-Within rk with e working and Page 33 of 172^a "We need to learn from other organisations about successful ways of remote working.
+"We need to learn from other organisations about successful ways of remote working.
 How do we manage our diaries better so we have blocks of time to work?
 What's our view on virtual meeting etiquette?
-How do we engage everyone in meetings when there's a mix of people working remotely and in the office? "
+How do we engage everyone in meetings when there's Page 25 of 152 mix of people working remotely and in the office?